-The mansion blocks in the area surrounding Paddington Recreational Ground are very popular with families and professionals alike, and can fetch up to 700pw for just two bedrooms, and over 800pw for 3 bedrooms or more.
+The mansion blocks in the area surrounding Paddington Recreational Ground are very popular with families and professionals alike, and can fetch up to £700pw for just two bedrooms, and over £800pw for three bedrooms or more.

-Houses to rent in the area are in relatively low supply and properties on Clifton Gardens, close to the canal, can achieve over 2,000pw.
-Slightly further away from central Maida Vale you can expect to pay 800-1,200.00pw for a 4-bedroom property or larger.
+Houses to rent in the area are in relatively low supply and properties on Clifton Gardens, close to the canal, can achieve over £2,000pw.
+Slightly further away from central Maida Vale you can expect to pay £800-£1,200pw for a four-bedroom property or larger.

 What else can you expect from Maida Vale and Little Venice?

-With prime residential properties and picturesque views around the canal, Maida Vale and Little Venice boast an impressive location, riddled with numerous restaurants, cafs and delis, and smart shops for the residents.
+With prime residential properties and picturesque views around the canal, Maida Vale and Little Venice boast an impressive location, riddled with numerous restaurants, cafés and delis, and smart shops for the residents.